bloopybae/obsbot-control-linux/docs/CONTRIBUTING.md

    - Build the project (`cmake --build build -j"$(nproc)"`).
    - Exercise the new widget in the GUI; confirm state persists across reconnects.
    - Validate config save/load with both default and custom values.
-   - Run the CLI in both one-shot and `--interactive` modes if modified.
+   - Run the CLI in both one-shot and `--interactive` modes if you modified developer tooling.

 ## Submitting changes
 - Keep commits focused; split refactors and feature work if possible.